dupgit/sauvegarde/docs/infrastructure.md

 ### File backend

-Stores metas datas into flat files and datas directly in directories and subdirectories named by their hash.
+Stores meta data into flat files and data directly in directories and subdirectories named by their hash.
 Default level of indirection is 2.
 This means that each hash is stored in 2 subdirectories : beef0345... is stored in /be/ef/beef0345... with level 2 and in /be/ef/03/beef0345.... with level